A-Rohit-Reddy/amfoss-tasks/Task-01/README.md

 ## PART-4

+To start with this part, all we had to do was first switch to a branch which was named after the subject taught by Professor Lupin at Hogwarts.
+I found out that the subject was " Defence Against The Dark Arts".
 This challenge was purely based on Harry Potter series , although it was a bit confusing in the middle where we had to copy the spell file in another branch to our main branch , and then execute the file to get the secret code.
 The file was named after a spell used to fight the creature given by the hints , which was Riddikulus.

 ## COMMANDS LEARNT